MicrosoftDocs/powerbi-docs.pt-pt/powerbi-docs/service-whats-new.md

 ---
-title: "Novidades no serviço Power BI?"
+title: "What's new in the Power BI service (Novidades no serviço Power BI)"
-description: "Novidades no serviço Power BI?"
+description: "What's new in the Power BI service (Novidades no serviço Power BI)"
 services: powerbi
 documentationcenter:
 author: mihart